 What To Do When The Furnace Is Not Blowing Hot Air

+Do you have cold air blowing out of vents when heat is on?
 Is your “furnace not blowing out hot air”?
+If the furnace turns on but no heat comes out, it will be a cold night.
 Here is a guide to show you how your furnace should be working and tips to fix it and get it running again.

 If you have read any of our posts, then you should know that we don’t talk about a topic without explaining how the system should be working in the first place.
 For this topic, we will give you a basic understanding of how the furnace works so that we can figure out what might be causing your furnace to not blow hot air out.
 It is vital to point out that we are just talking about the furnace today and not the heat pump.
 If you have heat pumps, or you aren’t sure about what type of system you have, you need to check out Heat pump versus furnace.

 - 1. Make Sure Your Thermostat Is Turned To The Correct Temperature

 - 2. Check The Circuit Breakers For The Furnace